 10. Who will report back on open issues?

 In your professional “Wrap” review your work, manage the “Parking Lot” or open issues, confirm a quick communications plan, and get feedback on how you did as the facilitator.
-Consequently, if you address these ten questions, the group will understand, own, and live by WHAT it has agreed to do.
+Consequently, if you facilitate these ten questions, the group will understand, own, and live by WHAT it agrees to do.

 In conclusion, we dare you to embrace the will, wisdom, and activities that amplify a facilitative leader.